gordonrl/mcc-carpools/README.md

 10. Repeat weekly

 # FAQ

+## Why do I only get in a car once a week?
+To increase the number of people who get to go climbing, you're less likely to be put in a car on a second day if you're already in one.
+Other than this and the location you say you leave from, the process is entirely random.

 ## Why am I never picked?
-The most likely cause of this is that your uniqname in the carpool Google form does not match your uniqname in the list of dues paying members (or you're not a dues paying member)
+The most likely cause of this is that your uniqname in the carpool Google form does not match your uniqname in the list of dues paying members (or you're not a dues paying member).
+Both the list of dues paying members and your uniqname from the Google Form are made lowercase before checking, so the issue would be a typo.

 # How it works (Optional)